Treylor Park brings PB&J wings and pancake tacos to Bay Street!

-The restaurant + bar, which opened on October 17, 2014 has an indoor cocktail bar, outdoor beer garden and a large kitchen, where Wilder’s partner and chef, Hunter Sattlewhite, creates the trailer park-inspired meals from their fine-tuned menu.
+The restaurant + bar has an indoor cocktail bar, outdoor beer garden and a large kitchen.
+Wilder’s partner and chef, Hunter Sattlewhite, creates the trailer park-inspired meals from their fine-tuned menu.

-Though their menu is separated in groups of five – five brunch, lunch, shares, entrees and deserts – there are three items, Wilder said, they’re known for: their peanut butter and jelly chicken wings, chicken and pancake tacos and popcorn shrimp.
+Though their menu is separated in groups of five – five brunch, lunch, shares, entrees and deserts.
+There are three items, Wilder said, they’re known for: their pb&j chicken wings, chicken-pancake tacos and popcorn shrimp.

 “We make items that are just different and unique, and kind of themed with the trailer park, but it’s a little upscale,” said Wilder.

 Take their peanut, butter and jelly chicken wings.
-They make their own pecan butter and peach jam in-house and, after cooking it, blend it together to make a sauce for the wings.
+They make their own pecan butter and peach jam in-house.
+After cooking it, they blend it together to make a sauce for the wings.
 Then they dip it, flip it and serve them just like any other chicken wings.

-But their top-seller is a different chicken dish—their chicken and pancake tacos, which is just their version of the chicken and waffle, but with a pancake instead of a waffle.
+But their top-seller is a different chicken dish—their chicken and pancake tacos.
+I is just their version of the chicken and waffle, but with a pancake instead of a waffle.
 Sattlewhite even makes a maple glaze and strawberry and jalapeno salsa to top it off.

 Even the popcorn shrimp has a twist—actual popcorn.
-Instead of frying little shrimp, they grill and lay them on top of a bed of popcorn and drizzle a chive ranch dressing drizzled on it.
+Instead of frying little shrimp, they grill and lay them on top of a bed of popcorn.
+It is then drizzled with a chive ranch dressing.

-And they couldn’t make such a playful food menu without having a few fun drinks on the flip side, such as their Shot in the Dark with white rum, lime juice, ginger beer and float dark rum, Chablis Deveau with pecan bourbon, peach simple syrup and peychaud bitters and Flying Wasp, a three-ounce mint tea vodka with simple syrup, lemons, topped with ginger ale.
+And they couldn’t make such a playful food menu without having a few fun drinks on the flip side.
+Their Shot in the Dark consists of white rum, lime juice, ginger beer and float dark rum .The Chablis Deveau is concocted with pecan bourbon, peach simple syrup and peychaud bitters.
+And the Flying Wasp is a three-ounce mint tea vodka with simple syrup, lemons, topped with ginger ale.

-Customers can also get a Cactus Pear Margarita or Georgia Peach iced coffee with pecan bourbon, as well as an assortment of different Bloody Mary’s (or Bloody’s as they call them), draft beers, bubbles, white and red wines.
-But although they have a variety of different drinks, their list isn’t extensive or exhaustive; they keep it simple with a selection of about five or six items per category even on their drink menu.
+Customers can also get a Cactus Pear Margarita or Georgia Peach iced coffee with pecan bourbon.
+They offer an assortment of different Bloody Mary’s (or Bloody’s as they call them), draft beers, bubbles, white and red wines.
+But although they have a variety of different drinks, their list isn’t extensive or exhaustive.
+They keep it simple with a selection of about five or six items per category even on their drink menu.

 “The last three years I had opened up three different places in Manhattan for three different companies,” said Wilder.
-“I did a bar, a restaurant, a rooftop lounge at a hotel and all of the owners were my age—like mid or late 30s—so once I got that under my belt, I said, ‘Ok, now is the time.’”
+“I did a bar, a restaurant, a rooftop lounge at a hotel.
+All of the owners were my age—like mid or late 30s—so once I got that under my belt, I said, ‘Ok, now is the time.’”

 With some help from his dad and chef, Wilder got the money together and bought the space on Bay Street.
-Renovations started in April and it wasn’t until September that Chef Sattlewhite came to Savannah to start making and testing the food.
+Chef Sattlewhite came to Savannah to start making and testing the food.
 They got everything together in time for their opening in October, which they decided not to advertise.

-In two months that they’ve been open, they’ve had guest DJ’s and private parties use their video projector and sound system, perfect for movie screenings, wedding receptions and parties, which they also offer a special prefix menus for.
+They’ve had guest DJ’s and private parties use their video projector and sound system.
+They’re perfect for movie screenings, wedding receptions and parties.
+They also offer a special prefix menus for such events.
 Wilder said depending on a party’s budget, they can put together a $25, $35 or $45 per person prefix menu.

-“We’ve already got a nice little stable following of regulars and some local people, which, from what I’ve heard, is hard to get in this area,” said Wilder.
+“We’ve already got a nice little stable following of regulars and some local people,” said Wilder.